cebtenzzre/tumblr-utils/README.md

    that reblogged or liked a public post.
 4. The `jq` extra enables the `--filter` option to filter the downloaded posts with arbitrary rules based on their metadata.
+5. The `dashboard` extra enables backing up dashboard-only blogs by installing `quickjs` for fast NPF (Neue Post Format) rendering.
+This is required for dashboard-only blogs.
+It pulls in `quickjs` by default.
+   `miniracer` is also supported, in case the `quickjs` package is not available - but it must be installed manually to use it as a fallback (`pip install mini-racer`).
-5. The `all` extra includes all of the above features.
+6. The `all` extra includes all of the above features.

 To install one or more extras, put them in square brackets after the package name in the pip command.
 Multiple extras may be separated by commas.
 Make sure to quote the command